fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 > Scenario 2: Your application runs on your machine.
 You need to move the application to a server.

-It is not uncommon that the application just does not run there.
+It is not uncommon that the application just does not run in the server despite it works just fine in your machine.
 It may be due to some missing dependency or other differences in the environments.
-Here containers are an excellent solution since you can run the application in the same execution environment both on your machine and the server.
+Here containers are an excellent solution since you can run the application in the same execution environment both on your machine and on the server.
 It is not perfect: different hardware can be an issue, but you can limit the differences between environments.

-Sometimes you may hear about the “Works in my container” issue - this is often a usage error.
+Sometimes you may hear about the <i>"Works in my container"</i> issue, that is, the application works fine in your container, but when moved to server, it does not work despite all the promises that containers will eliminate the unfamous <i>"Works in my machine"</i> issue.
+This is however most likely a usage error.

 ### About this part ###